Chamois Niortais FC: Professional status

-To regional football and back again
+Fall to amateur football and return to Ligue 2

 Denis Troch was hired as the club's new manager in August 2008, and despite hopes of a swift return to Ligue 2, the team performed poorly throughout the 2008–09 campaign.
 The side failed to win a league match during the first three months of the season, and that form continued into 2009.
 They went into their final match of the season, away at Pacy Vallée-d'Eure, requiring three points to avoid successive relegations.
 However, the side could only procure a 0–0 draw and were relegated to the Championnat de France amateur for the first time since 1970.
 The relegation saw the end of Chamois Niortais's era as a professional club, as they were forced to become a semi-professional outfit due to the DNCG rules.
 In June 2009, Pascal Gastien was appointed as manager for his third spell in charge of the club, handed the task of achieving promotion back to the Championnat National at the first attempt.
 The club won the CFA Group C that season, and was subsequently promoted back to the National division for the following campaign.
 Niort secured their third-tier status with an 11th-place finish in the 2010–11 season.
 The following season, the team finished as runners-up in the Championnat National behind Nîmes to return to Ligue 2 for the 2012–13 campaign and regain their professional status.
+On 14 May 2023, Niort were relegated to the Championnat National after finishing bottom of Ligue 2.

+Administrative relegation and dissolution

+On 1 August 2024, Niort was excluded from national competitions by the DNCG, synonymous with relegation to Régional 1.
+On 28 September 2024, it was confirmed that the first team would compete in the Régional 3, the eighth tier of French football.
+On 10 April 2025, the club was dissolved due to significant debt.

+On 7 May 2025, it was announced that the club's "brand" would merge with UA Niort Saint-Florent, creating a new entity called Chamois Niortais Saint-Flo.